vzhang517/shipwellProject/README.md

 # REACTTUBE

-This project utilizes Youtube v3 API.
-I basically built a simpler version of youtube.
-It allows you to search, play, and save your favorite videos.
+This project utilizes Youtube v3 API, and is a reproduction of Youtube with React.
 <br />

 To run this application locally, you can also fork and clone this repository.